thorek1/MacroModelling.jl/docs/src/tutorials/calibration.md

 and indeed it seems also the second derivative is large since the first derivative changed significantly.

-Another parameter we cna try is `:σ`.
+Another parameter we can try is `σ`.
 It has a positive impact on the mean of real wages and a negative impact on standard deviation of inflation.

 We need to redefine our target function and optimise it.
 Note that the previous call made a permanent change of parameters (as do all calls where parameters are explicitly set) and now `std_a` is set to 2.91e-9 and no longer 0.01.